codecurious-bln/emberginners-workshop/content/steps/step-1.md

 # An Intro to JavaScript

+## What is JavaScript used for?

+JavaScript is a programming language that empowers its users to build things on the web!
+What does building things on the web this specifically mean?
+To understand this better, let's take a look what a browser, a program like Chrome or Firefox, actually does:

+## What do Browsers Do?

+A web browser (commonly referred to as a browser) is a software application for accessing information on the World Wide Web.
+Each individual web page, image, and video is identified by a url (e.g. `http://www.simplabs.com`) enabling browsers to retrieve these resources from a web server and display them on the user's device - which is your computer or your smartphone.

+Your browser is an application that can parse - which means, read and interpret - information via different types of data formats stored in files.
+As a reference, your Microsoft Office or OpenOffice editor is an application that can parse information that is stored in the form of `.doc` or `odt` files.
+In a similar fashion, certain types of files can be parsed by browsers which are mostly `.html` (HTML), `.css` (CSS) and `.js` (JavaScript) files.

+In the scope of this workshop we won't be able to take a deeper look into the former two, HTML and CSS, themselves.
+If you want to learn more about them after the workshop, feel encouraged to learn more about them through web courses or user groups in your area.

+Instead we will focus on JavaScript and how we can use and create `.js` files, that can be run in the browser so that it will display our first web application that we're going to build today!

 ## What is JavaScript?

 JavaScript is a dynamic programming language that runs in the browser.
 This means that your browser (e.g. Chrome, Firefox, Internet Explorer) can not only read JavaScript files,